cc-archive/cc-cert-core/core/legal.md

-The Legal Implementation module has eight units of learning:
+The Legal Implementation module has the following units of learning:

 1. License & Attribution
 2. Clause Language